-With attractions designed to appeal to kids of all ages, the Magic Kingdom is one of the highlights of any Disney World vacation.
+With attractions designed to appeal to kids of all ages, the Magic Kingdom is one of the highlights of any Walt Disney World vacation in Orlando, Florida.
 Whether you arrive by car, monorail, bus, or boat, getting there is a big part of your day, and how quickly you arrive can really impact the quality of your visit.
 Take too long to get there, and you will arrive to long lines at your favorite attractions no matter how early you leave your hotel.
-(Ever seen the length of the line for Dumbo at 11 in the morning?
-It isn't pretty!)

-One of the best perks of staying at a Deluxe Disney resort is the monorail!
-If you are staying at the Contemporary, the Grand Floridian, or the Polynesian, the monorail is the fastest (and most fun) way to arrive at the Magic Kingdom.
+Travel by Monorail: One of the best perks of staying at a Deluxe Disney resort is the monorail.
+If you are staying at the Contemporary, the Grand Floridian, Bay Lake Tower, or the Polynesian, the monorail is the fastest (and most fun) way to arrive at the Magic Kingdom.
 However, guests staying at the Contemporary or Bay Lake Tower can walk to the park faster than by taking the train.
 If you are traveling with preschoolers, choose the monorail if possible, many list it among their favorite Disney World rides.

-Guests staying at Magic Kingdom Deluxe resorts or Fort Wilderness have the option of traveling to the park entrance by boat.
-This is an excellent option if the weather is good, and if you see a boat approaching.
-If you arrive as a boat is departing, you may have to wait up to 1/2 hour for the next one.
-If you do manage to catch a boat, it will deposit you right at the park entrance, you will not have to take the ferry or monorail to enter the park.
+Travel by Boat: Guests staying at Magic Kingdom Deluxe resorts or Fort Wilderness have the option of traveling to the park entrance by boat.
+This is an excellent option if the weather is good, and if you see a boat approaching because if you arrive when a boat is departing, you may have to wait up to half an hour for the next one.
+If you do manage to catch a boat, it will deposit you right at the park entrance, and you will not have to take the ferry or monorail to enter the park.